Interleague play (NPB): Records and awards

 Since interleague play's implementation in the 2005 season, the Pacific League has won more games against the Central League every season except for three, the 2009, 2021, and 2022 seasons.
 At its conclusion, the team with the best winning percentage during the event is named the winner; a PL team has come out on top every season but four.
 Of those four CL champions, none of them are based outside of Tokyo Prefecture.
+All 6 Pacific League teams have won at least one Interleague Play championship.
 The event's sponsor, Nippon Life, also announces several awards, all of which are accompanied by a monetary prize.
 Player awards include one interleague Most Valuable Player (MVP) award and two Nippon Life Awards, one from each league.
 A monetary prize is also distributed to the winning team.
 In some past seasons, teams that placed in the top-six at the end of the event were also awarded money.

 Yuki Yanagita is the only player to win the event's MVP award twice.

 Tomoaki Kanemoto is the only player to win multiple CL Nippon Life Awards, winning them in 2005 and 2008.

 Kensuke Kondoh is the only player to win multiple PL Nippon Life Awards, winning them in back to back seasons in 2023 and 2024.